NavarroRamon/Basic-MVC-Template/README.md

 # Basic-MVC-Template
-Just a basic template to use the Model-View-Controller in a python proyect, using PyQt5
+Just a basic template to use the Model-View-Controller in a python project, using PyQt5